Glinkis/mockemon/README.md

 ### Configuration

-To use the mock server, you must first configure it.
+To use the mock server, you must first configure it.<br>
 This is done by importing and calling `configureMockServer`

 ```ts
 import { configureMockServer } from "mockemon/server";